Property Division Lawyer in Huntersville

 No part of a divorce is enjoyable, but with skillful guidance, you can achieve a fair property division while avoiding unnecessary conflicts and costs.

 I strive to convert stressful and contentious property division matters into positive resolutions.
-My experience has equipped me to handle negotiation and mediation when appropriate, affording you greater control over the outcome.
+My experience as a property division attorney in Huntersville has equipped me to handle negotiation and mediation when appropriate, affording you greater control over the outcome.
 But even if you and your ex-spouse are unable to initially agree on an equitable marital division, I work diligently to reach consensus by providing a detailed analysis of how a court might decide disputed issues.